 With L'Amour de Loin ("Love from afar," Music by Kaija Saariaho and Libretto (in French) by Amin Maalouf) we have a new opera about love, and in its five years of existence it has already been presented in Salzburg, Santa Fe and Finland.
 The subject is longing, longing for someone else, for somewhere else, for an existence outside oneself.
 This is the opera for me.

-It is a dvd so I am not required to see it all at once as I would in the opera house.
+It is a DVD from 2005 at the Finnish National Opera, so I am not required to see it all at once as I would in the opera house.

 The opera has three characters:

 - Jaufré Rudel, a troubadour living in a tower in Aquitaine has had many lovers and longs for love at a distance, for the far away, unattainable lover of ideals and dreams.
 He is sung by Gerald Finley, baritone.

 - Clémence, countess of Tripoli, living in a tower in Lebanon, left Toulouse when she was five and has longed to return ever since.
 She is sung by Dawn Upshaw, soprano.

 - The pilgrim longs to see the east, especially the holy land; sung by Monica Groop, mezzo-soprano.

 There is also a chorus who take on the character of Rudel’s friends, his dubious friends, and other characters in the drama.
 The chorus is also part of the orchestration, much as it would have been in the writing of Debussy.
 There are two harps, also like Debussy.